kuzzleio/kuzzle/doc/2/api/controllers/admin/load-securities/index.md

 * `onExistingUsers`: can be set to either `skip` or `override` to skip or override existing users
 * `refresh`: if set to `wait_for`, Kuzzle will not respond until the fixtures are loaded
+* `force`: if set to `true`, creates the role even if it gives access to non-existent plugins API routes.

 ---